 - adding chopped pistachios for a middle eastern feel – add to the dough, or coated in melted dark chocolate and sprinkle the chopped pistachios over.
 Or do the same with almonds or hazelnuts.
 Try adding also blackberries.

 - by adding 6 green cardamom pods and about 50g/⅓ cup roughly chopped pistachios and serving with (as Laurie Colwin suggests in the quote at the top of this post- a sublime partner) vanilla ice cream.

 - add a couple of tablespoons of good quality Dutch cocoa to the dough

-- 125g/half a packet butter (ideally unsalted, and if you are in paradise you would be able to use Echiré – both Waitrose and Marks & Spencer stock this butter.
-It’s worth the additional cost because proportionately there is a lot of butter in shortbread – it’s what makes it ‘short’ see note below – and it’s what gives it its richness and texture)
+- 125g/half a packet butter (ideally unsalted, and if you are in paradise you would be able to use Echiré – both Waitrose and Marks & Spencer stock this butter – or the fabulous British Longley Farm.
+It’s worth the additional cost because proportionately there is a lot of butter in shortbread – it’s what makes it ‘short’ – and it’s what gives it its richness and texture)

 - 55g/¼ cup golden caster sugar

 - 60g/½ cup cornflour (this finely milled maize flour gives the shortbread a softer, crumblier, ‘melt in the mouth’ texture) – some people use semolina instead to give extra ‘bite’ (can be a bit gritty).
 It’s fine to use plain flour instead if you don’t have any cornflour.

 - sea salt crystals/flakes – I used some wonderful gold salt flakes sourced from Hediard in Paris

 - preheat oven to 180°C.